Cheer event to occur in North Charleston as state continues approving most large events

 The Convention Center's current occupancy limit is 50 percent of the total capacity or capacity based on social distancing — whichever is fewer.

-The 50 percent cap for the Convention Center, where the cheering event will take place, is 7,700 people, said Frank Lapsey, the facility's general manager.
-The center will factor in competition stages, booths, tables and other non-useable space and then recalculate how many people can be safely accommodated, he said.
+The 50 percent cap for the Convention Center, where the cheer event will take place, is 7,700 people, said Frank Lapsey, the facility's general manager.
+The center will factor in competition stages, booths, tables and other non-useable space, and then recalculate how many people can be safely accommodated, he said.

 Varsity Spirit did not respond to a request inquiring about the number of people expected to attend.